 Who knows, you may find that you love autumn at the lake just as much as the dog days of summer.

 If you want to catch prime fall color, keep an eye on Missouri Department of Conservation’s Fall Color Reports.

-If you'd rather sight-see than shop, check out Ha Ha Tonka State Park, where towering bluffs offer a majestic view of the Lake of the Ozarks.
-The remains of a huge, circa 1904 stone castle are a popular attraction inside this park, which also features hiking and walking trails and beautiful natural features.
-Ha Ha Tonka State Park is a beautiful destination for those looking for adventurous lake vacations in the fall.
+Towering bluffs offer a majestic view of the Lake of the Ozarks.
+The remains of a circa-1905 stone castle are a popular attraction in this park, which also features hiking and walking trails and a large natural spring.